 We believe that the rich learning experiences our programs offer can effect powerful and positive transformation in individuals, in their communities, and in their institutions.
 We work with our partners and sponsors worldwide to design and implement programs in which participants reach across – and live across – boundaries and borders.
 And we do this in an atmosphere of mutual respect, organized collaboration, and fun.

 Over 3,300 people from 100+ countries have come to ITD over the years.
 We conduct 5-15 short-term programs each year for groups that range in size from 1 to 40 participants, and participants who have ranged in age from 14 to 75.
-Programs last anywhere from one week to ten months, after which time time participants return to their home countries.
+Programs last anywhere from one week to ten months, after which time participants return to their home countries.
 We tailor each program's content to its respective participant profiles, its thematic concentration, and its country or countries.
 In the last ten years, in addition to providing programming for overseas participants in the U.S. we have been providing Americans with similar intensive exchanges abroad.

 ITD offers five types of programming: professional, academic, youth, cultural, and sports.